AmusementClub/vs-mlrt/README.md

 you are going to use the vstrt filter, and this extra step makes deploying models a little harder than the other runtimes.
 However, the resulting performance is also typically *much much better* than the CUDA backend of [vsort](vsort).

+[TensorRT-RTX](https://developer.nvidia.com/tensorrt-rtx) is a specialization of TensorRT for NVIDIA RTX GPUs, which compiles engines faster with comparable performance with TensorRT.

 To install, download the latest release and extract them into your VS `plugins` directory.